 - Even being reminded of the Weapon X project brings me to a frothy rage.

 - Also when T-Ray burned off my mask, and later when Zoe and Monty found me without one.
-They also went inside my house too, so they got a double beating.

 - Also, don't dis my chimichangas.
 Seriously, I will beat you for it with a humorously oversized mallet, even if you are the Cookie Monster.